 Managing Partner at Vitesse Capital Partners, John brings to the MMBA Board of Directors twenty years of executive financial management experience.
 He has served in a variety of financial and operations roles in public and private technology companies.
 He is active in the Austin-area social impact investing space in the healthcare and education technology sectors.
 He serves on the boards of directors at Mission Capital, Charity Dynamics, DiscoverHope Fund, and the Austin Community College Foundation.
 He earned an M.B.A. from UT Austin.

 “I love the mission of MMBA, because it exemplifies the commitment of families in the community supporting other families.
 Moms volunteer and donate human milk that nourishes tiny preemie babies in need.
-And MMBA insures that this life-saving milk is safe and effective for these at-risk infants.”
+And MMBA ensures that this life-saving milk is safe and effective for these at-risk infants.”

 Michael Crowe is a partner with the law firm of Husch Blackwell, LLP.
 Michael graduated from the UT School of Law and, for over twenty years, has focused his legal energies almost exclusively on healthcare law and policy.
 He is married to the talented and effervescent Hope Morrison and has three wonderful daughters; Sarah, 27, Amelia, 16, and the tallest, Natalie, 14.
 Michael enjoys mowing the yard and watching TV.

 “I first heard of the milk bank from Hope, who made sizable deposits after our daughter Amelia was born.
 Fast forward sixteen years to my law school buddy, Marianne Baker-Bolduc, explaining the history and mission of the milk bank, and asking if I wanted to get involved.
 I was thrilled to be asked, and am honored to serve this life-saving organization.”